By 2020, Tourism in India could contribute

 number of participants are pushing up revenues of industry players

 (hotels, tour operators, airlines, shipping lines, etc).
 This will result in greater room occupancies and average room

-tourism sector is expected to perform very well in future and the
+tourism sector is expected to perform well in future and the

 industry offers an interesting investment opportunity for long-term